solidjs/solid-docs-legacy/langs/en/api.md

 </ul>;
 ```

-Events cannot be rebound and the bindings are not reactive.
-The reason is that it is generally more expensive to attach/detach listeners.
-Since events naturally are called there is no need for reactivity simply shortcut your handler if desired.
+Events are never rebound and the bindings are not reactive, as it is expensive to attach and detach listeners.
+Since event handlers are called like any other function each time an event fires, there is no need for reactivity; simply shortcut your handler if desired.

 ```jsx
 // if defined call it, otherwised don't.